+Can fiber reduce breast cancer risk?
 The latest major research report on diet’s link to breast cancer risk concluded that data is too limited to allow any conclusions about dietary fiber.
-Since then, a few more studies have added to the picture.
-In a recent combined analysis of ten population studies, involving more than 712,000 women, those who consumed the most dietary fiber were less likely to develop breast cancer than those who consumed the least.
+However, the report’s analysis of observational cohort studies shows that women who consumed more dietary fiber were less likely to develop breast cancer than those who consumed less.
 Is this enough to justify any change in steps we already take to reduce breast cancer risk?

 - Weight: Most foods providing dietary fiber provide relatively few calories in a substantial portion.
-Fiber’s bulk may lead you to feel full on fewer calories, thus helping you reach and maintain a healthy weight.
+Fiber’s bulk may lead you to feel full on fewer calories.
+That could help you reach and maintain a healthy weight.
 Since excess body fat and weight gain are strongly tied to postmenopausal breast cancer risk, that could partially explain a link between higher fiber consumption and lower breast cancer risk.
 However, almost all of the studies in this recent analysis adjusted for weight status and calorie consumption.
 That suggests that among women at equally healthful weights, those with higher fiber intake would have lower risk of breast cancer.

 - Hormones: Dietary fiber might also act by changing hormone levels.
 Most breast cancer in the U.S. is estrogen receptor-positive (ER+), meaning estrogen fuels its growth.
-Some studies suggest that fiber might bind to estrogen secreted in the gut, thus reducing levels of estrogen circulating in the blood (leaving less available to promote growth of estrogen-sensitive breast cancer).
-Dietary fiber also slows the absorption of carbohydrate we eat, resulting in a slower rise in blood sugar.
+Some studies suggest that viscous types of fiber might bind to estrogen secreted in the gut, thus reducing levels of estrogen circulating in the blood.
+(That would leave less estrogen available to promote growth of estrogen-sensitive breast cancer.)
+Moreover, this type of dietary fiber slows the absorption of carbohydrate you eat, resulting in a slower rise in blood sugar.
 This can mean lower insulin levels.
 That could be significant, because insulin seems to act as a growth factor promoting development of ER+ and ER- breast cancer.

 Yet was the fiber itself responsible?
 The plant foods that supply dietary fiber contain thousands of natural plant compounds and nutrients that may put the brakes on inflammation and several different points in the process of cancer development.
-Eighty percent of the antioxidants in grains are found in the bran and germ layers, which also provide most of the fiber.
+The vast majority of grains’ natural plant compounds and nutrients that support antioxidant defenses are found in the bran and germ layers, which also provide most of the fiber.
 Don’t assume refined grains plus some isolated source of fiber are the same as whole grains.